PeishiJiang/DART-PFLOTRAN/README.md

 ## Prerequisites

-It requires the installation of PFLOTRAN, DART, and some Python pacakges.
+It requires the installation of PFLOTRAN, DART, and some Python packages.

 ### Install PFLOTRAN